spyder-ide/spyder-docs/doc/workshops/plugin-development.rst

 Plugin Development with Spyder
 ##############################

-This workshop consists of a review of the features and possibilities of the API offered by `Spyder`_ 5, the recently released version of our favorite IDE for Scientific Python, to develop plugins to extend its functionality.
+This workshop consists of a review of the features and possibilities of the API offered by `Spyder`_ 5, the recently released version of our favorite IDE for Scientific Python, to develop plugins and extend its functionality.

 As a practical exercise, we will develop a simple plugin that incorporates a configurable pomodoro timer in the status bar and some toolbar buttons to interact with it.